pulumi/docs/reference/service/webhooks.md

 ## Payloads

 Each webhook payload has a format specific to the payload being emitted.
-Every payload will contain a sender, organization, and stack reference.
+Every payload will contain a sender, organization, and stack reference as appropriate.
+For examples of the specific payloads, see _Payload Reference_ below.

-Each webhook should contain a `user` field, which is the user who requested the action, an `organization` which is the organization name and URL for the event.
+Each webhook will contain a `user` field, which is the user who requested the action, an `organization` which is the organization name and URL for the event.
 And finally the `stackName` for the stack which was modified as applicable.

 ### Headers